-- Learning Learning, according to Lave, occurs only if learner is put into an authentic real-world situation or context and into interaction with other people.
-There is no capacity that should be filled with knowledge.
+- Learning Learning, according to Lave, occurs only if learner is put into an authentic real-world situation or context and into interaction with other people and cannot be separated from other human activities.
+There is also no capacity that should be filled with knowledge.
 Learning does not occur as the objective, but rather as the byproduct of the situation.
-The failure to learn or diagnoses of learning disabilities are phenomena resulting from formal educational systems which mostly ignore mentioned prerequisites of learning. - Knowledge In contrast to formal education system which addresses knowledge as objective, decontextualized, apolitical and asocial, situated learning theory sees knowledge as social and context dependent. - Learning transfer Since learninge is tightly related to the context, it cannot be transferred to new contexts unless they are nearly same. - Context Lave's assumptions about learning were derived from her studies of people's performance in mathematics, where mathematics was chosen just for simplicity of test design and results measuring.
+The failure to learn or diagnoses of learning disabilities are phenomena resulting from formal educational systems which mostly ignore mentioned prerequisites of learning. - Knowledge In contrast to formal education system which addresses knowledge as objective, decontextualized, apolitical and asocial, situated learning theory sees knowledge as social and context dependent. - Learning transfer Since learning is tightly related to the context, it cannot be transferred to new contexts unless they are nearly same. - Context Lave's assumptions about learning were derived from her studies of people's performance in mathematics, where mathematics was chosen just for simplicity of test design and results measuring.
 In one experiment, performance on arithmetical tasks was measured during everyday shopping in the supermarket and on arithmetical test that questioned same skills.
 The results on test were worse then same tasks performed in supermarket even though test contained just the arithmetical tasks that were observed during shopping in the supermarket.
 Although basically it was basic mathematics in both cases, on test people performed according to what they learned in school and in supermarket according to their own methods.
 Her experimental conclusion was that when people acquired out-of-context skills in the classroom, they generally were unable to apply them in real-life situations for which they were predicted.
 The real-world context is necessary for a skill to be learned and should be provided in a so-called community of practice.
 Still, people manage to develop their own, often very effective, ways of doing things. - Learning abstract concepts learning abstract concepts is decontextualized and therefore of little use. - Social environments Social interaction is also an important component of situated learning learners become a part of a "community of practice" which presents certain beliefs and behaviors to be acquired.
 Moving from the periphery of the community to its center represents becoming an expert in some field.
+Learning needs to occur in complex social environments.